NoahBres/LearnRoadRunner/docs/installing.md

 ## Method 2: Installing RR on Your Project

 1. We are are going to assume you have the same file structure as the standard FTC provided project.
 This can be found [here](https://github.com/FIRST-Tech-Challenge/SkyStone).
+Please use the latest FTC SDK.
+Sections of this installation instruction have been removed as they are no longer needed in the newest SDK.
+Thus, these installation instructions will not work for versions below the 5.5 SDK.
 2. Look for the `TeamCode/build.release.gradle` file.
 Specifically the one in the `TeamCode` folder.

 <!-- prettier-ignore -->